caganaytac/browml/README.md

-# 🌳 Nebula
+# 🌳 Browml

-**Nebula** is a minimal, dependency-free implementation of simple machine learning algorithms that run entirely in your browser.
+**Browml** is a minimal, dependency-free implementation of simple machine learning algorithms that run entirely in your browser.
 No build tools, no external libraries — just vanilla JavaScript.

 ---